mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

                     ```
                     "app_error.code": { "type": "keyword" }
                     "app_warning.code": { "type": "keyword" }
-                    "app_error.message": { "type": "text" }
                     ```
         * add new fields automatically
-            * use case: don’t know all the field names in advance
+            * use case: some fields cannot be known in advance
-        * some data types that cannot be automatically detected
+        * some data types cannot be automatically detected
-            * example: `geo_point`, `geo_shape`
+            * example: `geo_point`
+                * can be represented in multiple ways
+                    * string: `"41.12,-71.34"`
+                        * looks like text
+                        * what is first - latitude or longitude?
+                    * array: `[ -71.34, 41.12 ]`
+                        * looks like numeric array
+                    * object: `{ "lat": 41.12, "lon": -71.34 }`
+                        * looks like JSON
+                * so Elasticsearch requires to explicitly declare `geo_point` fields in mapping
     * explicit mapping
-        * used to have greater control over which fields are created
+        * used to have greater control over fields
         * recommended for production use cases
 * can’t change mappings for fields that are already mapped
     * requires reindexing
-        * sometimes adding multi-fields (index same field in different ways) is an option, but old documents will not have them
+    * sometimes multi-fields are solution (index same field in different ways)
+        * drawback: old documents will not have them
+        * example
             ```
             "city": {
               "type": "text",